shehxad-hussain/my_portfolio/README.md

-Certainly!
-Below is an example README tailored for your GitHub repository for a personal portfolio using Next.js, Bootstrap 5, and SASS:

-My Personal Portfolio
-Welcome to the repository of my personal portfolio built with Next.js, Bootstrap 5, and SASS.
+This repository contains the code for my personal portfolio website built using Next.js, Bootstrap 5, and SASS.
+The project is designed to showcase my skills, projects, and experience.

-Table of Contents
-Live Demo
-Features
-Getting Started
-Folder Structure
-Customization
-Deployment
-Contributing
-License
-Live Demo
-Visit the live demo of my portfolio: Your Portfolio

-Features
+## Features

-Next.js: Utilizes the power of React for a seamless and fast web application.
+- **Next.js Framework:** Utilizing the power of React with Next.js for a smooth and dynamic web experience.
-Bootstrap 5: A modern and responsive front-end framework for a polished user interface.
-SASS: Enhances the styling capabilities, providing a more maintainable and modular approach.
+- **Bootstrap 5:** A sleek and responsive design achieved through Bootstrap 5 components.
+- **SASS Styles:** Enhancing the project with the flexibility and modularity of SASS for styling.

-Getting Started
+## Getting Started
-To get started with this project, follow these steps:

-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/shehxad-hussain/my_portfolio.git
-Navigate to the project directory:

-cd your-portfolio
 Install dependencies: